 Based on my interest in wine and the appeal of an intoxicated first impression we had dinner and drinks.
 We talked for hours over two flights of wine, two entrees, and bacon covered dessert.
 Having never smiled so much in my life, I talked him into walking across one of Minneapolis’ many beautiful bridges with me.
 At one point he snuck his hand in mine.
 I beamed.

 I’d parked right near the restaurant and not wanting to end our date just yet I offered to drive him over to his car (two blocks, ladies and gentlemen… I was so into him).
 In my car, my beloved Saab, he asked me if he could kiss me.
-Cam was, and had been all night, unlike any of the other suitors I’d met online.
+Matt was, and had been all night, unlike any of the other suitors I’d met online.
 I can’t remember if my response was of course or simply nodding my head, but I drove home that night with butterflies.

 The next day or text message conversation was limited compared to those prior.
 We were both working and in hindsight I’m sure he was frightened to inform me of his “situation”.
 One glass of wine into the evening, I said (quite crassly, because I’d waited all day for him to ask me first) that we should go on a second date.
 The next few text messages are hard to recap, so here they are verbatim: